Gopalpur massacre

-The Gopalpur massacre (গোপালপুর গণহত্যা) was a massacre of 195 people committed by the Pakistan army during the Bangladesh liberation war of 1971.
+The Gopalpur massacre (গোপালপুর গণহত্যা) was a massacre of 195 people committed by the Pakistan Army during the Bangladesh War of Independence of 1971.
 The killing took place at Gopalpur municipality of Lalpur Upazila, Natore on 5 May 1971.
 The victims of the massacre were the Bengali employees of the North Bengal Sugar Mill.

 Background

-At midnight of 25 March 1971, the Pakistan army launched Operation Searchlight, an ethnic cleansing scheme against Bengali people of the then East Pakistan.
-This attack triggered Bangladesh liberation war and commenced 1971 Bangladesh atrocities that continued for nine months until the end of the war.
+At midnight of 25 March 1971, the Pakistan army launched Operation Searchlight, an operation against Bengali nationalism of the then East Pakistan.
+This attack triggered a war and commenced atrocities that continued for nine months until the end of the war.

 Elements of Pakistan army established control over Dhaka city on the night of 25 March.
 But they faced stubborn resistance from locally organized Bengali armed forces in other parts of the country.
 In Pabna, The 25 Punjab regiment of the Pakistan army suffered heavy casualties as they tried to wrest control of the city from the locals.
 They called for reinforcements from the battalion headquarters in Rajshahi.
 Major Raja Aslam arrived in Pabna with the reinforcement but was forced to retreat toward Rajshahi but their movement was hampered by occasional clashes with local forces.
 The locals also put up barricades and destroyed a bridge at Dhanaidah in Natore to stall the movement.
 A railway wagon barricade was put up at Gopalpur rail gate by the local stationmaster.